-The Regular Meeting of the Town Board of the Town of Ossining was held on January 11, 2011 in the Police/Court Facility, 86-88 Spring Street in Ossining.
+The Regular Meeting of the Town Board of the Town of Ossining was held on January 12, 2010 in the Police/Court Facility, 86-88 Spring Street in Ossining.
 The meeting was called to order at 7:30 p.m. by Supervisor Catherine Borgia.
-Members of the Board present were: Councilmembers Geoffrey Harter, Michael Tawil, Peter Tripodi and Northern Wilcher were present.
-Also present were Town Attorney Wayne Spector and Town Clerk Mary Ann Roberts.
+Members of the Board present were: Councilmembers, Geoffrey Harter, Michael Tawil, and Peter Tripodi, IV.
+Also present were Town Attorney, Wayne Spector, Budget Officer, Connie Cerny and Town/Village Clerk, Mary Ann Roberts.

 II.
-PUBLIC COMMENT ON AGENDA ITEMS-None
+PUBLIC COMMENT ON AGENDA ITEMS